daifoundation/oasis-direct-proxy/README.md

 # Introduction

-In order to get started and completely understand the mechanism behind the oasis-direct-proxy (including the oasis-direct-proxy and ProxyCreationAndExecute contracts), one should first familiarize themselves with the DSProxy contract.
+In order to get started and completely understand the mechanism behind the oasis-direct-proxy, one should first familiarize themselves with the DSProxy contract.

 **DS Proxy Summary**